davdma/dotfiles/README.md

 # dotfiles
-For storing my workflow config files.
+For storing my workflow config files so that it can follow me anywhere.
 Add more as needed!

 Copy config file to dotfiles repo:
 ```bash